Ethan-Passino/PersonalFinanceApp/README.md

 - Fixed records page not showing a record if it did not have a date set.
 - Fixed Budgets graph on reports page not showing expenses properly.

+## Additions
+- Added a new Admin page that you can manage data on.

 # Known Bugs
 - Monthly expenses graph doesn't display data properly.